 The Company earns interest at a rate of 0.15% on its current and call deposit accounts, based on daily bank deposit rates.

-The Company has a money market line of Rs125M with banks and has provided a collateral of Rs75M.
-At year end, the Company has utilised Rs100M from the money market line as disclosed in note 20.
+The Company has a money market line of Rs175M with banks and has provided a collateral of Rs75M.
+At year end, the Company has not utilised any money market line as disclosed in note 20.